 Five: TuftsOpenCourseWare from Tufts University offers “the world’s learners free access” to the institution’s academic resources.
 It “seeks to capitalize on the potential of the internet to eliminate borders…” Content is available from the medical, dental, veterinary and nutrition science schools, as well of the School of Arts and Sciences and others.
 As a leader in the Open Educational Resources (OER) movement, Tufts has gone out of its way to make as many course materials available as possible, including syllabi, lectures (videos and/or notes), exams and assignments, and more.
 Beyond its OCW initiative, Tufts also sponsors the Tufts University Sciences Knowledgebase (TUSK), among many OER resources.

 If you want to find more resources, Open Culture, a clearinghouse for “the best free cultural and educational media on the web” offers listings of free courses, movies, textbooks, audio books, language lessons and much more.
 A service for the “lifelong learning community,” Open Culture’s lead editor is the director of Stanford’s Continuing Studies program.

 There’s also Academic Earth, “an organization founded with the goal of giving everyone on earth access to a world-class education.”
 This “user-friendly educational ecosystem” makes it easy to find and access full video courses and lectures from leading scholars.
-What’s different about Academic Earth is that you can earn a degree online through this site.
+What’s different about Academic Earth is that you can through this site.